RedDotRocket/AgentUp/README.md

   - `agentup agent serve` - Start a local development server
   - `agentup plugin` - Generate, install, and cookiecutter new plugin projects

+And lots more!

 ## Project Status

 AgentUp is in active development and not yet ready for production use.
-There will be lots of bugs, Types need 'tightening up', and the API is still evolving.
-Lot's of help is appreciated, and I welcome ...
+There will be lots of bugs, Type based coverage needs improvement, and the API is still evolving.
+Lot's of help is appreciated, and I welcome...

 ## Contributions